rcl-ssl/docs/portal/stand-alone.md

 - Click the 'Create' button when you are done

-- In your management portal from your domain registrar, add a DNS TXT record (name/host) as defined in the ‘DNS Validation’ page (note the underscore '_') with the value as defined on the page.
+- In your management portal from your domain registrar, add a DNS TXT record (name/host) as defined in the ‘DNS Validation’ page (note the underscore '_' at the start) with the value as defined on the page

 ![image](../images/portal/stand-alone-dns-validation.PNG)